maxwellsor169/Hang-man-game/README.md

 - [CREDITS](#credits)

 ## HOW TO PLAY
 The hangman game is a game of guessing words between the computer and a player.
 The computer will select a random word from a pool of lists containing the first twenty elements and the player guesses letters to form the word selected.
-The player has the chance for six(6) wrong guesses and after that will be signalled game over.
+The player has the chance for six(6) wrong guesses and after that will be signaled game over.
 However, there is also a chance for the player to choose if he/she wants to play once more.